terraform-google-modules/terraform-docs-samples/.github/pull_request_template.md

 **API enablement**

-- [ ] If the sample needs a new API enabled to pass testing, I have added the service to the [Test setup file](https://github.com/terraform-google-modules/terraform-docs-samples/blob/main/test/setup/main.tf)
+- [ ] If the sample needs an API enabled to pass testing, I have added the service to the [Test setup file](https://github.com/terraform-google-modules/terraform-docs-samples/blob/main/test/setup/main.tf)

 **Review**